 February really is the ideal month to visit Nicaragua.
 Crowds begin to thin, but temperatures remain warm and there’s still plenty of sun.
-Time to hit the beach.
+Time to hit the beaches of the Corn Islands.
 The cities can be sweltering, but it’s worth heading to Granada for its International Poetry Festival.
 Although most readings are in Spanish, the literary vibe is infectious.

 February is hot and sunny in Cambodia so hit the beach early before the other tourists.
 Valentine’s day is celebrated with enthusiasm by young Cambodians, but for a truly unique festival, head to Siem Reap.
 Here you’ll find the Giant Puppet Parade, an annual fundraising event which sees giant puppets paraded through the streets.